-DB 8(1) Deduction: borrowing to acquire group company shares
+Deduction: borrowing to acquire group company shares

-A company is allowed a deduction for interest incurred on money borrowed to acquire shares in another company in the same group of companies.
+(1) A company is allowed a deduction for interest incurred on money borrowed to acquire shares in another company that is part of the same group of companies.

-DB 8(2) Exclusion: group not in existence at tax year end
+Exclusion: group not in existence at year end

-Subsection (1) does not apply if the 2 companies are not in the same group of companies at the end of the tax year for which the deduction is claimed.
+(2) Subsection (1) does not apply if the 2 companies are not part of the same group of companies at the end of the tax year that corresponds to the income year in which the deduction is allowed.

-DB 8(3) Deduction: interest after qualifying amalgamation
+Deduction: interest after resident's restricted amalgamation

-A company is allowed a deduction for interest incurred on money borrowed to acquire shares in another company that has ceased to exist on a qualifying amalgamation.
+(3) A company is allowed a deduction for interest incurred on money borrowed to acquire shares in another company that has ended its existence on a resident's restricted amalgamation.

-DB 8(4) Exclusion: group not in existence immediately before qualifying amalgamation
+Exclusion: group not in existence immediately before resident's restricted amalgamation

-Subsection (3) does not apply if the 2 companies were not in the same group of companies immediately before the qualifying amalgamation.
+(4) Subsection (3) does not apply if the 2 companies were not part of the same group of companies immediately before the resident's restricted amalgamation.